vgwb/Antura/docs/en/manual/install.md

 ## Windows
 The Windows versions can be downloaded from https://github.com/vgwb/Antura/releases

+Download the ZIP file, uncompress everything in a folder and then launch **Antura.exe**.

 ## Linux and MacOS
 Since the game is open source and the engine used to create this game is multiplatform, Linux and macOS versions could be built if really necessary.